CityOfNewYork/ACCESS-NYC/wp-content/plugins/relevanssi-premium/readme.txt

 * John Calahan for extensive 2.0 beta testing.

 == Changelog ==
-= 2.27.5 =
-* Security: Stop XSS attacks in comments when highlighting post content.
-* Minor fix: Add support for disabling the Restrict Content Pro 'Hide restricted posts' option.
-* Minor fix: Avoid errors from non-existing author_name values.
-* Minor fix: More connection problems with PDF server are classified as temporary.
-* Minor fix: Wiping server errors for attachments didn't always work correctly.
-* Minor fix: Click tracking permalinks are no longer passed through `esc_attr()` as that would sometimes break the links.

-= 2.27.4.1 =
-* Minor fix: Remove the update nag.

-= 2.27.4 =
-* New feature: New filter hook `relevanssi_cached_post_object` can be used to modify the cached post objects.
-* Minor fix: Relevanssi cache population now creates stdClass objects instead of WP_Post objects to avoid out of memory issues.
-If you need WP_Post objects, use the `relevanssi_cached_post_object` filter hook to create them.

-= 2.27.3 =
-* Minor fix: Make click-tracking code more error-resistant.
-* Minor fix: Avoid problems with object custom field values.
-* Minor fix: Fix problems with click-tracking, pinning and WPML support.

-= 2.27.2 =
-* Minor fix: Fix excerpts broken in 2.27.0.

-= 2.27.1 =
-* Minor fix: Version 2.26.1 had broken the auto updates.
-This version fixes it.

-= 2.27.0 =
-* New feature: You can now set the `rlv_source` parameter in a search form and then filter the search logs based on that.
-* New feature: New filter hooks `relevanssi_after_index_doc_n` and `relevanssi_truncate_index` for potential compatibility integrations.
-* Minor fix: Related posts keyword source taxonomy list now shows the taxonomy slug to distinguish between taxonomies with the same name.
-* Minor fix: Building excerpts from PDF content didn't work in multisite context, leading to wrong excerpts or no excerpts at all.
-* Minor fix: Adjust post type parameter handling so that it doesn't change the `post_type` query var.
-* Minor fix: SEO Framework local search exclude option description now tells what the option actually does.
-* Minor fix: Click tracking code is now only used when click tracking option is enabled.
-* Minor fix: The relevanssi_post_type_archive_ok hook second parameter didn't match the documentation.
-It does now.
-* Minor fix: SEOPress compatibility mode is enabled again.
-* Minor fix: Update counts link had the wrong tab query parameter.
-* Minor fix: Stop fatal errors from pinning and `relevanssi_index_content` filter hooks.
-* Minor fix: Click tracking is disabled for non-existing posts.
-* Minor fix: Remove errors from textdomain loading.
-* Minor fix: Relevanssi cache population now creates WP_Post objects instead of stdClass objects.
-* Minor fix: Avoid fatal errors in installation process with Polylang enabled.
-* Minor fix: Make it possible to remove search queries with emoji from the log.
+= 2.30.2 =
+* Minor fix: Fix errors from pinning queries.

+= 2.30.1 =
+* Minor fix: Remove complaints from meta_queries.
+* Minor fix: Improvements in handling synonyms for multisite missing terms lists.

+= 2.30.0 =
+* New feature: Relevanssi now has a speech-to-text support using the Web Speech API.
+* New feature: Setting to disable all 'post_type' parameters to let Relevanssi control the post types in the search.
+* New feature: You can now enable automatic search term spelling correction from the settings.
+* New feature: New filter hook `relevanssi_truncate_search_queries` can be used to truncate search queries to a certain length to eliminate too long queries.
+* New feature: Spam blocking now has a search query length filter that can block too long queries as spam.
+* New feature: New shortcode `[relevanssi_didyoumean]` makes it easier to add a "Did you mean" suggestion on a search results page without modifying the template code.
+* New feature: New filter hook `relevanssi_allow_meta_query_regexp` allows REGEXP or NOT REGEXP meta queries.
+They are blocked by default for security reasons.
+* Changed behaviour: Multisite searching is now more in line with the single site search and supports the 'missing terms' feature and the + and - operators.
+* Major fix: The post weights weren't calculated correctly in multisite searches.
+* Minor fix: Empty post part targets caused PHP errors.
+Now they are ignored.
+* Minor fix: Uninstalling Relevanssi Premium when the free version is active now only uninstalls Premium features.
+* Minor fix: Relevanssi now clears the scheduled actions on deactivation, not on uninstall.
+* Minor fix: Much faster response for the indexed custom field list.
+* Minor fix: You can now assign anonymous functions to the `relevanssi_indexing_restriction` filter hook.
+* Minor fix: Spelling corrections work more reliably when the search query involves accents.

+= 2.29.1 =
+* Changed behaviour: Exact match bonus was added to posts once per search term.
+Now it's applied once per post.
+* Changed behaviour: If you set the title or content bonus to 0 with the `relevanssi_exact_match_bonus`, that bonus is no longer applied.
+* Changed behaviour: The `relevanssi_results` filter hook gets the search query as a second parameter.
+* Minor fix: Exact match bonus is now significantly faster when processing large posts.
+* Minor fix: Post part targeting with phrases is now more precise and doesn't include false matches.
+New post part tag 'media' is available to target attachment content.

+= 2.29.0 =
+* Security: Fixes a vulnerability where a contributor-level user could make a SQL injection.
+* Minor fix: Correct broken cases where there are parameters after Relevanssi click-tracking parameters.
+* Minor fix: Remove errors from using some language codes without a country identifier.
+* Minor fix: The `relevanssi_missing_sort_key` hook did not fire for `menu_order`.
+It does now, if `menu_order` is 0.
+* Minor fix: Pinning weights did not work if the pinned word was in upper case.
+This case-sensitivity is now removed.
+* Minor fix: Click tracking is disabled in related posts fetching.
+* Minor fix: Relevanssi now ignores the contents of SVG tags.
+* Minor fix: Synced pattern contents are now indexed recursively so that, for example, the `relevanssi_noindex` class works.
+* Minor fix: Relevanssi no longer breaks image cloning in MultilingualPress.

+= 2.28.0 =
+* New feature: The admin post list has a new column, 'Relevanssi', which has a cleaner, more compact view of the same features the previous columns used.
+The old columns are still available; this is just a new option.
+* New feature: New filter hook `relevanssi_index_excerpt` can be used to control which excerpts are indexed and which are not.
+* Minor fix: Enabling the 'Hide Relevanssi on edit pages' setting now disables Relevanssi from the quick edit as well.
+* Minor fix: The `tribe_events` shortcode is now blocked in indexing, as it caused problems.
+* Minor fix: Foolproofing the meta_query sorting to avoid errors from non-array values.

 == Upgrade notice ==
-= 2.27.5 =
+= 2.30.2 =
-* Security fix to stop XSS attacks from comments.
+* Pinning query bug fix.